INCF/nineml-spec/source/general.rst

 +----------+--------------+----------+

 The Annotations_ element is the top-level of the annotations attached to a NineML element.
-They can be included within any NineML element (User Layer and Abstraction Layer) and any valid XML is allowed within them.
+They can be included at the top level of a document and within any NineML element (User Layer or Abstraction Layer), and may contain any object hierarchy that can be serialised to XML.

 ..
 [Cannon2014] Cannon, R.~C., Gleeson, P., Crook, S., Ganapathy, G.,